 Education is vital in building sustainable peace and development.

-The right to education is primarily protected by the International Covenant on Economic, Social and Cultural Rights and the Convention on the Rights of the Child.
-In addition, a number of treaties exist protecting different aspects of the right to education, in different contexts, places and for different categories of people (see Right to Education Project’s page on International Law).
+The right to education is primarily protected by the International Covenant on Economic, Social and Cultural Rights (1966) and the Convention on the Rights of the Child (1989).
+In addition, a number of treaties exist protecting different aspects of the right to education, in different contexts, places and for different categories of people (see Right to Education Initiative’s page on International law).

 Certain aspects of the right to education are non-derogable, ie under all circumstances, states are bound by the minimum core obligations of the right to education.
 This includes ensuring the right of access to public educational institutions and programmes on a non-discriminatory basis, and compulsory and free primary education.
 However, states’ ability to guarantee the right to education may be compromised during emergencies.
 In these instances, other actors (the UN, NGOs, other states, etc.) may provide assistance in or facilitating the fulfilment of the right to education.